TomiVidal99/mlang/README.md

 ## TODO

+- [ ] MAYBE: instead of creating new instances of Tokenizer, Parser and Visitor, reuse the same.
 - [ ] ADD: STRUCTS '{}'.
 - [ ] FIX: consider keywords like global.
 - [ ] FIX: multiple calls freezes the server.